LiennardTheo/Multilayer-perceptron-implementation/readme.md

 So first of all i tested my neural network implementation by detecting checkmate or not, it's a pretty easy task so it was perfect to test my algorithm, here is a diagram of how it went:

 ![Alt text](/images/1output.png "Optional title")

+So as you can see, it started with a pretty bad accuracy, but after some tweaking of the hyperparameters, it reached a solid 95 % accuracy.

+The best hyperparameters i found were:

+- 64 input neurons
+- 32 hidden neurons
+- 16 hidden neurons
+- 1 output neuron

+- learning rate: 0.005
+- activation function: tanh

+and the best was also to train the network with a large dataset (around 500 000 exemples) and that's because a lot of the data is redundant, so it's better to have a lot of data to train the network.

+Then i tried to train a network to detect 3 states of the game, Checkmates, Pats, and Nothing, so i had to change the architecture of the network, i tried a lot of different architectures, but the best i found was:

+## Optimizations

+I tried to optimize the code as much as possible, so i used Eigen library for matrix computation.

+The main optimization i did was to use a gradient descent algorithm ,coupled with a clipping of this gradient, it is a way to avoid the vanishing gradient problem, and it also makes the training faster.
+The clipping is done by dividing the gradient by its norm, if the norm is greater than 1.

+I also did a shuffle of the dataset before training, so that the network doesn't learn the data in the same order, and it also helps to avoid the vanishing gradient problem.

+Architecture,
+Learning rate,
+Activation function,